The Definitive Guide to Japanese Knotweed (2017 Edition)

 If you plan on using pesticides near water, seek approval from the Environment Agency first.

-Not disposing of Japanese knotweed in accordance with the Environmental Agency Code of Practice 2006 could easily result in spreading the knotweed and therefore breaking the law.
+Not disposing of Japanese knotweed in accordance with the Environmental Agency Regulatory Position Statement ‘Treatment and disposal of invasive non-native plants: RPS 178’ could easily result in spreading the knotweed and therefore breaking the law.

 Identify Japanese knotweed in seconds if you know how!